YamenAjjour/yamenajjour.github.io/_pages/about.md

 My PhD was on ***Addressing Controversial Topics in Search Engines*** where I worked on

 1. Identifying argumentative questions
-2. Generalizability across topic and genre in argument mining
+2. Generalizability of argument mining methods across topic and genre
 3. Identifying and visualizing frames in argumentation